Atlanta Employment Law Attorney

 The Family and Medical Leave Act allows employees who qualify to take up to 12 weeks of protected job leave to care for their own serious health condition, to care for the serious health condition of a family member, and for the birth or care of a newborn or adopted child.
 In addition to leave under the FMLA, employers are also required to provide reasonable accommodations to employees with disabilities.

-If you believe your employment rights have been violated, the employment attorneys at Weiner & Sand LLC are here to help.
+If you believe your employment rights have been violated, the Atlanta Employment Law attorneys at Weiner & Sand LLC are here to help.
+Contact us today.